aerosense-ai/data-gateway/README.md

 The process for creating a new release is as follows:

-1. Check out a branch for the next version, called `vX.Y.Z`
+1. Check out a branch with a name describing the main change
 2. Create a Pull Request into the `main` branch.
-3. Undertake your changes, committing and pushing to branch `vX.Y.Z`
+3. Undertake your changes, committing and pushing to branch
 4. Ensure that documentation is updated to match changes, and increment the changelog. **Pull requests which do not update documentation will be refused.**
 5. Ensure that test coverage is sufficient. **Pull requests that decrease test coverage will be refused.**
 6. Ensure code meets style guidelines (pre-commit scripts and flake8 tests will fail otherwise)
 7. Address Review Comments on the PR
-8. Ensure the version in `setup.py` is correct and matches the branch version.
+8. Ensure the version in `pyproject.toml` is correct.
-9. Merge to `main`.
-Successful test, doc build, flake8 and a new version number will automatically create the release on pypi.
+9. Merge into `main`.
+Successful test, doc build, flake8 and a new version number will automatically create a GitHub release.
-10. Go to code > releases and create a new release on GitHub at the same SHA.

 ## Documents